dnsimple/dnsimple-go/CONTRIBUTING.md

 ## Testing

+Submit unit tests for your changes.
+You can test your changes on your machine by running the test suite (see below).

+When you submit a PR, tests will also be run on the [continuous integration environment via Travis](https://travis-ci.org/dnsimple/dnsimple-go).

+### Test Suite

 To run the test suite:

 ```shell
 go test ./... -v
 ```

-### Live Testing
+To run the test suite in a live environment (integration):

 ```shell
 export DNSIMPLE_TOKEN="some-token"
 go test ./... -v
 ```

-## Tests

-Submit unit tests for your changes.
-You can test your changes on your machine by [running the test suite](#testing).

-When you submit a PR, tests will also be run on the [continuous integration environment via Travis](https://travis-ci.org/dnsimple/dnsimple-go).